Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-40-war-two-worlds-pt1-instigation.md

 ***Yan Given-Man***

-"Nukes…" Yan took a deep breath, and asked the Vemik-like question that was burning in his gut.
+"Nukes..."
+Yan took a deep breath, and asked the Vemik-like question that was burning in his gut.
 The word had *badly* shaken the Sky-People. "...Means what?"

 Walsh was becoming one of Yan’s favorite Sky-People to talk to, all easy cheer and good humor.
-He was very fond of them all, of course, but Walsh somehow felt like…like if Yan had a *‘human’* brother, one who wasn’t troubled with the burdens of a Given-Man.
+He was very fond of them all, of course, but Walsh somehow felt like... like if Yan had a *‘human’* brother, one who wasn’t troubled with the burdens of a Given-Man.

 Not right now, though.
 Walsh thought hard for a long moment before he spoke, and when he finally did, he started with questions like Daniel did when working up to the answer.